dhunton6/High_and_Low_Record_Temps/README.md

      2. New Orleans, USA (NOUS)
      3. Seattle, USA (SUS)

+# Dataset
-The data source is from the NOAA, but hosted by Kaggle (https://www.kaggle.com/noaa/ghcn-d).
+The data source is from NOAA, but hosted by Kaggle (https://www.kaggle.com/noaa/ghcn-d).

+# Tools
+     1. Python
+     2. Delimit